ZawMT/LinguaBurma/Spikes/01_rn_local/README.md

 ```
     This command will cause the error like "package.json" cannot be found because the system is looking for the file in "folder", but all the generated files are in "folder/my-app".
 So move all the files from "folder/my-app" to "folder".
     Then running this again might get prompt to install some packages as shown in the next step.
 If different packages are shown in the prompt, follow accordingly.
-**Note**: Alternatively, files can be left in "folder/my-app" and run the following command in the "folder/my-app" will work as well.
+**Note**: Alternatively, files can be left in "folder/my-app" and run the following commands in the "folder/my-app" will work as well.
 ### Step 3:
 ```
     npx expo install react-dom react-native-web @expo/metro-runtime